(Illustration by Julia Scheele)

-Much of the work was painstaking, involving analysis of phone records to placing gang members in certain places at certain times.
+Much of the work was painstaking, involving analysis of phone records to place gang members in certain places at certain times.
 The Rovers would "drop" phones frequently, changing numbers to cover their tracks.
 Occasionally, however, they would slip up.
 A doctor's appointment would be booked on a dirty phone, providing a crucial lead.
 "Every telephone that we cracked was a breakthrough," says Green.
 By the end of the summer of 2013, he had the evidence he needed to bring the gang in.

 The last few days had been spent liaising with 26 different police forces and colleagues at the Serious Organised Crime Agency to ensure the raids took place simultaneously, while maintaining the utmost secrecy around the operation.
-The investigation had been hard enough—the last thing he wanted was to blow his cover and to spend an extra few months tracking down the gang as its members scattered.
+The investigation had been hard enough – the last thing he wanted was to blow his cover and to spend an extra few months tracking down the gang as its members scattered.

 Twenty-eight individuals were arrested as a result of Operation Griffin; half of them were brought to trial.
 Among those convicted are Michael Hegarty and Richard "Kerry" O'Brien Junior, who in 2010 were both jailed in the US for attempting to buy rhino horn.
 Another, Daniel "Turkey" O'Brien, has served time for stealing a rhino horn from an antiques dealer in 2011.

 The Rovers' convictions may offer some relief to the institutions they targeted.
-But Chief Constable Mick Creedon, who helped lead the investigation with Green, knows there are others who got away.
-"I think it struck a blow, but we know the network is a large network, and it won't stop them," he says.
+But chief constable Mick Creedon, who helped lead the investigation with Green, knows there are others who got away.
+"I think it struck a blow, but we know the network is a large network and it won't stop them," he says.
 "Putting it bluntly, it's low risk."§

 It is now four years since the break-in at Durham's Oriental Museum.
 A lot has changed since then.
-Museums are no longer naïve to the threats posed to their collections, more aware of the risks created by unscrupulous buyers and the gangs who seek to supply them.
+Museums are no longer naive to the threats posed to their collections, more aware of the risks created by unscrupulous buyers and the gangs who seek to supply them.
 In 2013, a rhino horn DNA database was set up in an attempt to deter thieves.
-Since the gang was arrested, there has been a significant slowdown in the number of offenses.
+Since the gang was arrested, there has been a significant slowdown in the number of offences.
 Still, the threat hangs in the air.

 "What's really important for museums is that what we show is genuine," says Jayne Austin, at the Colchester and Ipswich Museum Service.
 Museum curators put much stall in authenticity and take great pleasure in sharing the treasures in their care with the public.
 "No museum wants to have to put replicas out instead of the real thing," she says.

 At Ipswich Museum, Rosie the rhino still stands in the museum's natural history gallery.
-In most respects, she looks the same today as she has done for the last 100 years, except for one significant detail: A sign informs visitors that her horn is made of glass fibre, a replacement fitted after the original was stolen.
+In most respects, she looks the same today as she has done for the last 100 years, except for one significant detail: a sign informs visitors that her horn is made of glass fibre, a replacement fitted after the original was stolen.
 It serves as a warning to potential thieves, but also as a reminder of an innocence that has been lost.